Bridge closure a blow to cyclists, but could be a boon to skiers | CBC News

-Wednesday's frigid morning rain wouldn't have been enough to keep Ewen Eberhardt off the Chief William Commanda bridge.
+Wednesday's frigid morning rain wouldn't have been enough to keep Ewen Eberhardt off the Chief William Commanda Bridge, but a chained-up fence and a sign stating "no winter maintenance" was.

-But a chained-up fence and a sign stating "no winter maintenance" was, as on Tuesday the city closed off the recently reopened bridge linking Ottawa and Gatineau, Que., due to safety and maintenance concerns.
+On Tuesday the city closed the recently reopened bridge linking Ottawa and Gatineau, Que., due to safety and maintenance concerns.

 "Even right now, I would have rather gone for a run and done that loop.
 So it's disappointing," said Eberhardt.